-Dr. Smith has also served as the Chairman of a publicly listed company (TSX and NASDAQ) and over the past 15 years has served on the audit committees of seven (7) publicly traded companies in Canada and the United States.
-Dr. Smith currently serves on the board of directors of Resverlogix Corp. (since 2010) and Cardiol Therapeutics Inc. (since 2017).
+Dr. Smith has also served as the Chairman of two publicly listed companies (TSX and NASDAQ) and over the past 20 years has served on the audit committees of seven (7) publicly traded companies in Canada and the United States.
+Dr. Smith has recently retired as Chairman of Cardiol Therapeutics Inc. (since 2017).